Types of Multidimensional Arrays

 int arr[4][3];

-This creates a matrix with 4 rows and 3 columns, where each element can be accessed using its row and column index.
+This creates a matrix with three columns and four rows.
+Every element in the matrix can be accessed by providing its matching row and column indices.

 Memory Layout of Two-Dimensional Arrays in C

-In C, two-dimensional arrays are stored in row-major order, meaning that all row elements are placed next to each other in memory before moving to the next row.
-This arrangement confirms that accessing elements row-wise is more efficient because they are stored in consecutive memory locations.
-On the other hand, accessing elements column-wise can be slower, as it requires jumping across non-contiguous memory locations.
-When working with large datasets or nested loops learning this memory layout helps optimize performance.
+In C, two-dimensional arrays are organized in a way called row-major order.
+This means that all the elements of a row are stored right next to each other in memory before the program moves on to the next row.
+Because of this setup, accessing elements row by row is generally more efficient since they’re located in consecutive memory spaces.
+On the flip side, if you try to access elements column by column, it can be a bit slower because it involves jumping around to different, non-contiguous memory locations.
+So, when you're dealing with large datasets or nested loops, understanding this memory layout can really help boost performance.

 Contiguous Allocation